Languages of Algeria: Korandje

 The Korandje language of the Saharan oasis of Tabelbala is a heavily Berber-influenced variety of Songhay.
 A Nilo-Saharan language, it is more widely spoken far to the south in Niger.

 Sign languages

 Algerian Sign Language is used in Algeria by the deaf; it has sometimes been used on national TV.

 Formerly spoken languages

 Phoenician

 Phoenician, particularly in its North African Punic form, was brought to Algeria by Carthage's influence, it was an influential language in the region; Augustine learned it, and quotes occasional phrases.
 However, by his time the language was losing ground to Latin, and no trace of it survives now (apart from occasional names of places).

 Latin

 Latin (which later developed into the brief-existent, little-known African Romance language) was the language of the Roman occupation; it became widely spoken in the coastal towns, and Augustine attests that in his day it was gaining ground over Punic.
-However, it gave way to Arabic and Berber after the Umayyads' conquest, leaving only a few loanwords in those two languages.
+However, it continued to flourish until the 11th century especially in towns and in Tunisia.
+It died out in the 14th century.